rllola/zeronet-electrum-nmc-plugin/README.md

 ## TODO

-- Complete plugin worflow to start electrum-nmc
+- ~~Complete plugin worflow to start electrum-nmc~~
 - Create plugin site
+- Save electrum data in the ZeroNet data folder
+- Find how to serve the electrum NMC files